BradyStephenPrice/bp/content/howto/how_to_make_crude_oil/index.md

 ---
-Title: How To Make Crude Oil
+Title: How To Make Plant Crude Oil
 Date: 2024-01-01
+tags: ["Crude Oil, How To"]
 ---

 ## Close Loop Propane Crude Oil